The Principal Dev – Masterclass for Tech Leads

 Feature Default Description

-postprocess Yes Conformal prediction, IDR, QRA, historical simulation
+postprocess No Conformal prediction, IDR, QRA, historical simulation

-parallel No Rayon-based parallelism for AutoARIMA, AutoForecast, bootstrap, and cross-validation (not available on WASM)
+parallel No Rayon-based parallelism for AutoARIMA, AutoForecast, bootstrap, cross-validation, and forecastability (not available on WASM)

 serde No JSON and bincode serialization/deserialization for models